github/game-off-2012/README.md

 We decided to create "Boom" as our first ever public Unity game for the Github Game-off because we felt like it would give us the incentive and motivation required to actually start and finish a game.
 Unfortunately, however, this game was a victim of procrastination.

+##### Theme
+The rules state the game must meet certain themes, this game meets "merging".
+You may merge bombs together to make more powerful explosions, though with my current levels this is not necessary.

 ##### Description
 Boom is a side-scrolling puzzle game that involves strategically placing bombs in order to destroy or move obstacles that block you from reaching your objective.